 If you’re currently married:

-- You’ve been married for at least 1 year.
+- you must have been married for at least 1 year

 If you’re divorced: